theislab/cross_system_integration/cross_system_integration/readme.md

 The model expects as the input normalized and log+1 transformed expression.
 We recommend using as _system_ the covariate corresponding to the substantial batch effects (e.g., species, organoid-tissue, etc.; currently implemented only for exactly two systems) and as _covariate keys_ any other covariates to be corrected for, such as batches within systems (samples or datasets).

 The model hyperparameters are for reproducibility set to defaults used for development.
-However, in practice, the following parameters should be used instead of the defaults while keeping all other parameters at their default values:
+However, in practice, the following parameters should be used instead of the defaults while keeping all other parameters at their default values.
+The below list also lists parameters that should not be changed from the below-specified values.

 For adata setup:
 - group_key and input_gene_key should be kept at None

 For model and module (passed via model):
-- use_group=False
 - mixup_alpha=None
+- system_decoders=False
+- trainable_priors=True
+- pseudoinputs_data_init=True
 - encode_pseudoinputs_on_eval_mode=True
 - n_prior_components=5
 - z_dist_metric="MSE_standard"
 - prior="vamp" - this will lead to using VampPrior, which is a recommended setting
+- adata_eval=None

 For loss (passed via train function):
 - kl_cycle_weight=0.0